All Episodes

 I obviously can't repeat the whole first hour of yesterday's program, but a few reminders.

-We were told our immigration policy is angering people all over the world, the Republicans and various support for Israel, other various things.
+We were told our immigration policy is angering people all over the world, the Republicans, and various support for Israel, other various things.

-They have a legitimate reason for hating us.
+We have to understand where the reason they're, man, they have a legitimate reason for hating us.

 ISIS does.

-First John Kerry yesterday in Paris, outside the U.S. Embassy, speaking to staff and families of the embassy about the terror attacks last Friday.
+First, John Kerry yesterday in Paris outside the U.S. Embassy speaking to staff and families of the embassy about the terror attacks last Friday.

 And I think everybody would feel that.